Tech-Meet-10-IITB-Solutions/SuryaDrishti/doc.md

 The peak time is the time when the EFP fit to the data attains its maximum.

 The decay constant $D$ gives the rate of decay (rate of the heat dissipating exponential).

+## Data resampling
+The rebinned lightcurve has the average counts in each bin (i.e, the count rate in counts/s), and not the total counts.
+Rebinning is done to eliminate noisy data points and to improve the EFP fit.